U.S. Coast Guard and Army Demonstrate Interoperability During Fast Rope Training at TRADEWINDS 24

-Special forces operators assigned to the Barbados Defense Force and members of the Barbados Police Service, tactical response unit, conduct an active shooter drill during TRADEWINDS 24 (TW24) at Lloyd Erskine Sandiford Centre, Barbados, May 14, 2024.
+U.S. Coast Guard tactical operators with Maritime Security Response Team East conduct fast rope drills from a U.S. Army UH-60M Blackhawk helicopter during exercise TRADEWINDS 24 (TW24) at Paragon Army Base, Barbados, May 13, 2024.
 TW24 is a U.S. Southern Command-sponsored, regionally oriented annual exercise and is part of the Joint Chiefs of Staff’s Large Scale Global Exercise 24, a series of all-domain military exercises executed alongside Allies and partners around the globe.
 (U.S. Marine Corps video by Sgt.
 Gabriel Durand)

 |Date Taken: